Eddie Hui: Organizations

 Eddie Hui was on the main board for many organizations.
-These include being the vice president of the Hong Kong Football Association, the executive director for K Wah International Holdings Ltd and an independent non-executive director for RoadShow Holdings Ltd. Similar to many in his father's family, Eddie Hui was a voting member of the prestigious Hong Kong Jockey Club.
+These included as the executive director for K Wah International Holdings Ltd and an independent non-executive director for RoadShow Holdings Ltd. He also used to be the Assistant Chief Commissioner (International & Liaison) of the Scout Association of Hong Kong and the Vice-Chairman of The Football Association of Hong Kong, China.

+Similar to many in his father's family, Eddie Hui was a voting member of the prestigious Hong Kong Jockey Club.

 Awards

 Hui received the honors of the Commander of the Order of the British Empire (CBE) in 1997 and the Gold Bauhinia Star in 2001.
 In addition, Hui was awarded the Colonial Police Medal in 1979 Birthday Honours and Queen's Police Medal in 1988 New Year Honours.